MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/overview.md

 ## Azure Developer CLI templates

-The Azure Developer CLI relies on [idiomatic application templates](./azd-templates.md) that include the scaffolding for monitoring and CI/CD for your application.
+The Azure Developer CLI works alongside [idiomatic application templates](./azd-templates.md) that include the scaffolding for monitoring and CI/CD for your application.
 We provide `azd` templates in three supported languages.
 Each template uses best practices and includes:

 - Application code
 - Infra-as-code files (written in Bicep) needed to provision the Azure resources